Car rams into crowd in northwest Delhi, 1 injured

-A car rammed into a crowd and injured a man in Model Town area of northwest Delhi, police said on Monday.
-The video of the Sunday night incident, which went viral on social media, purportedly showed a black sedan car speeding through the crowd on a busy road in Old Gupta Colony of the area.
+A car rammed into a crowd in northwest Delhi's Model Town, injuring a man, police said on Monday.
+An official said a case has been registered after a video was posted on social media purportedly showing a sedan car speeding through the crowd on a busy road Old Gupta Colony of Model Town on Sunday night.

-According to the police, a case of rash and negligent driving and causing hurt due to negligence was registered against the car's driver, who is absconding.
-The victim, Kamal Arora, was admitted to a nearby hospital and discharged after treatment.

-In his complaint to police, Arora said at the time of incident, around 9.30 pm, two persons were sitting inside the car and they had some arguments with the public.
-The driver is yet to be identified, the police said, adding footage of nearby CCTV cameras are being examined.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)